 Assessment consists of a combination of coursework essays, group work, projects, oral presentations.

-During the course of the programme you will devise and carry out a piece of empirical research.
+During the course of the course you will devise and carry out a piece of empirical research.

 We also place strong emphasis on developing presentation and discussion/communication skills, which in many units is part of the assessed work.

-Graduates of this programme are well placed to apply for research posts within the education, government and voluntary sector.
+Graduates of this course are well placed to apply for research posts within the education, government and voluntary sector.
 You will also be well prepared for further PhD study.